-Chapter 2

-Lineage-Linked Grammar
+Chapter 2 Lineage-Linked Grammar

-This chapter describes the specific tag, value, and pointer combinations used for exchanging lineage-linked genealogical information in the GEDCOM format.
+This chapter describes the specific tag, value, and pointer combinations used for exchanging family-based lineage-linked genealogical information in the GEDCOM format.
 Lineage-linked data pertains to individuals linked in family relationships across multiple generations.
 The chapter also addresses specific compatibility issues pertaining to previous Lineage-Linked GEDCOM Form releases and contains a sample lineage-linked GEDCOM transmission.

 The Lineage-Linked GEDCOM Form defined in this chapter is based on the general framework of the GEDCOM data representation grammar defined in Chapter 1.
-Commercial genealogical software systems use the Lineage-Linked GEDCOM Form to exchange data.
-It is also the only form approved for exchanging data with Ancestral File and TempleReady.
+Commercial genealogical software systems are invited to use the Lineage-Linked GEDCOM Form to exchange data.
+It is the only form approved for exchanging data with Ancestral File, TempleReady and other Family History resource files maintained for this purpose.